Bridging inferences

-Co-reference and coherence in visual narratives This research delves into questions of co-reference: knowing that two things are the same object/figure.
-Co-reference is vital for creating a coherent, logical narrative.
+Co-reference in comics This research delves into questions of co-reference: knowing that two things are the same object/figure.
+Co-reference is vital for creating a coherent, logical story.
 See the two images on this page: To understand these as part of one story, readers must relate the figures and events together logically.
-How do […]
+How do we recognize the […]

 Point of view and mental imagery in literature